 Chatbots and virtual assistants can be used for customer service in prisons and by probation services.

 II.
 Basic Principles

-1. All key actors when designing, developing and using AI and related digital technologies and services should respect human dignity and fundamental rights of all service users (principle of respect for human dignity and fundamental rights).
+1. When designing, developing and using AI and related digital technologies, respect for human rights and dignity of all persons impacted by this use should be ensured (principle of respect for human dignity and fundamental rights).